• Skip to primary navigation

 a finished batch of white sauce in a blender

-Traditionally, toum is eaten with Lebanese kebab, shish tawook (try my vegan shish tawook sandwich), shawarma (it's the best shawarma sauce ever!
-Check out my mouthwatering vegan shawarma), charcoal chicken, or even a falafel wrap (check out my Lebanese falafel recipe).
+Traditionally, Lebanese toum is eaten with kebab, shish tawook (try my skwered tofu shish taouk version), shawarma (check out my mouthwatering vegan shawarma)

-This garlic dipping sauce is also great for dipping polenta frita, air fried french fries, or air fryer corn ribs.
+This garlic dipping sauce is also great for dipping air fried fries into.

 Here are some other suggestions for what toum is used for;